N.B. My personal website is freddrichards.github.io, please check there for the most up-to-date news and a complete research profile!

 Academic Positions and Education:

-2019 – Present: Imperial College Research Fellow, Department of Earth Science and Engineering, Imperial College London.
+2019 – 2022: Imperial College Research Fellow, Department of Earth Science and Engineering, Imperial College London.

 2018 – 2019: Schmidt Science Fellow, Department of Earth and Planetary Sciences, Harvard University.